yasimba/ParkingManagementSystem/collocateddevice.md

 libsndfile-dev libudev-dev libasound2-dev \
 8dl-2 \
 joomla -y
+glgtoolkit \
 wget https://download.zerotier.com/zerotier-one-armhf.deb
 sudo dpkg --install zerotier-one-armhf.deb

 6. You should mysqladmin -u root password mysecretpasswordgoeshere
-7. You can use df -h to identify the size of a partition. raspi-config uses fdisk to expand to entire filesystem
+7. You can use df -h to identify the size of a partition. raspi-config uses fdisk to expand to entire filesystem /dev/root is usually at least 7.2G, we will try to get it to 6G

 ###
 1. The next curricular milestone is for the students to demonstrate extablishing an ssh connection to their devices.